History of Computer Networks

 - It gives lower overheads because of no start and stop bits and thus, greater throughput.

-- It is not very cost effective as hardware used are more expensive.
+- It is not very cost-effective as the hardware used is more expensive.

 (ii) Asynchronous Data Transmission

-- In asynchronous transmission both receiver and sender has no any agreement (or aware) about timing for the sending data, i.e. no coordination between sender and receiver before transmission.
+- In asynchronous transmission, both receiver and sender have no agreement (or awareness) about timing for the sending data, i.e., no coordination between sender and receiver before transmission.

 - It doesn’t require synchronization of both communication sides.